obenchekroun/hadistory/README.md

 The project has two modes :
 - `Story mode` where the script will chose a story from `stories/` subfolders at random and goes through each page in order, after each press,
 - `AI mode`, an AI mode where the script will use stable diffusion and ollma-infered model to creat a one page novel story, with execution taking ~10 minutes on a pi5 and 40min on a RPi2.

-A switch (or simply grounding the switch pin) allows to switch from one mode to the other The LED act as a status indicator : the LED is fully lit when waiting for button press, and fading regularly when generating a story.
+A switch (or simply grounding the switch pin) allows to switch from one mode to the other.

+The LED act as a status indicator : the LED is fully lit when waiting for button press, and fading regularly when generating a story.

 There is also a reset button to reset the current story in `Story mode` and make it chose a new one after next execution.